Federal Highway Administration: Background

-Federal aid began in 1917.
-From 1917 through 1941, 261,000 miles of highways were built with federal aid, and cost $5.31 billion.
-Federal funds totaled $3.17 billion, and state-local funds were $2.14 billion.
+From 1917 through 1941, 261,000 miles of highways were built with $3.17 billion in federal aid and $2.14 billion in state and local funds.

 Creation

-The FHWA was created on October 15, 1966.

-In 1967, the functions of the Bureau of Public Roads were transferred to the new organization.

-It was one of three original bureaus along with the Bureau of Motor Carrier Safety and the National Highway Safety Bureau (now known as National Highway Traffic Safety Administration).
+The Federal Highway Administration was created on October 15, 1966, along with the Bureau of Motor Carrier Safety and the National Highway Safety Bureau (now known as National Highway Traffic Safety Administration), as part of the new U.S. Department of Transportation.
+The FHWA took over the functions of the Bureau of Public Roads the following year.

 Functions

-The FHWA's role in the Federal-aid Highway Program is to oversee federal funds used for constructing and maintaining the National Highway System (primarily Interstate Highways, U.S. Highways and most state highways).
+The FHWA's role in the Federal-aid Highway Program is to oversee federal funds to build and maintain the National Highway System (primarily Interstate highways, U.S. highways and most state highways).
 This funding mostly comes from the federal gasoline tax and mostly goes to state departments of transportation.
 The FHWA oversees projects using these funds to ensure that federal requirements for project eligibility, contract administration and construction standards are adhered to.

 Under the Federal Lands Highway Program (sometimes called "direct fed"), the FHWA provides highway design and construction services for various federal land-management agencies, such as the Forest Service and the National Park Service.
+The FLHP also jointly administers the Indian Reservation Roads Program.

 In addition to these programs, the FHWA performs and sponsors research in the areas of roadway safety, congestion, highway materials and construction methods, and provides funding to local technical assistance program centers to disseminate research results to local highway agencies.

 The FHWA also publishes the Manual on Uniform Traffic Control Devices (MUTCD), which is used by most highway agencies in the United States.
-The MUTCD specifies such things as the size, color and height of traffic signs, traffic signals and road surface markings.
+The MUTCD provides such standards as the size, color and height of traffic signs, traffic signals and road surface markings.